Are you tired of paying hundreds of dollars for chemicals to control the pests in your garden? Try natural ways to get rid of pests.

 Companion plants should be planted both in your garden as well as a border around your garden for best results.

-Many different herbs and plants can be used as a pest deterrent, consider using garlic.
+Many different herbs and plants can be used as a pest deterrent in your garden, consider using garlic.

 This aromatic onion relative is an effective deterrent against aphids that feed on lettuce and leafy greens.